rji-futures-lab/django-rmp-data/README.md

 ### 8. Install pipenv

 `pipenv` has recently gained a lot of traction as tool to help Python developers manage workflows related to virtual environments, package installation and dependency management.
-As suchh, it is now the tool [recommended](https://packaging.python.org/tutorials/managing-dependencies/#installing-pipenv) by python.org for managing application dependencies.
+As such, it is now the tool [recommended](https://packaging.python.org/tutorials/managing-dependencies/#installing-pipenv) by python.org for managing application dependencies.

 ```bash
 brew install pipenv
 ```

 ### 9. Clone your team's fork of the repo

-Go here <https://github.com/J4502-FS18/django-rmp-data> and click the green "Clone or download" button.

 This will create a local copy of project directory in your present working directory.